h3rald/min/site/contents/get-started.md

 5. Run **nifty install** to download min’s dependencies.
 7. Run **nim c -d:release min.nim**.

+### Building from source for additional platforms

+By default, min is released as a pre-built binary executable for Windows x64, macOS x64 and Linux x64.
+However, it should run without issues on any [platform supported by the Nim programming language](https://github.com/nim-lang/Nim/blob/devel/lib/system/platforms.nim).

+To build on a different operating system and architecture from the default ones, you also need to get or build the following static libraries:

+* libssl (OpenSSL)
+* libcrypto (OpenSSL)
+* libpcre (PCRE)

+and also specify the following additional flag when compiling:

+`--passL:"-static -L<dir> -lpcre -lssl -lcrypto"`

+Where `<dir>` is the directory containing the `*.a` files for the static libraries listed above.

+> %tip%
+>
+> Alternatively, if you can also opt out from OpenSSL and PCRE support by:
+>
+> * _Not_ specifying `-d:ssl`
+> * Specifying `-d:nopcre`

 ### Additional build options

 #### -d:ssl